 Next is to include a penalty from IRS for failure to file an FBAR.
-Mr. BLUM.
+Mr. Blum.
 That is already the law.
 It is a 5-year felony for failure to file.
+What you really need to do is clarify the FBAR law and clarify it in a way that does not allow people to say, well, the acure to file.
 What you really need to do is clarify the FBAR law and clarify it in a way that does not allow people to say, well, the account is with a U.S. bank or with a U.S. brokerage firm, ergo, it is a domestic account and I did not have to file, even though it is owned by a U.S. bank.